alirezamehrabi/CI-CD-Document/README.md

 ## Deploy Application with CI/CD and GitHub Pages

-Follow the steps below to set up CI/CD for deploying your React application to GitHub Pages:
+Follow the steps below to set up CI/CD for deploying your React/Next.js application to GitHub Pages:

 ---